Vlacross/practice-c/c_files/completed-list.md

 1) Program to find the average of n numbers -- average_of_ns
 2) Armstrong Number -- armstrong
 3) Checking input for even/odd using bitwise -- bitwise_even_odd_sort
+4) Print factors of a number -- print_factors